ryanazryan/zarashi/README.md

 ## ⚙️ Getting Started

-Follow these steps to get Azryan AI running on your local machine.
+Follow these steps to get Zarashi running on your local machine.

 ### Prerequisites